 CEI’s internship program is an invaluable educational experience.
 We work with interns to help them grow professionally, hone their skills, and cultivate lasting relationships.
 Ultimately, our goal is to give interns work that will help further their careers.
 Interns are encouraged to be proactive, and exceptional interns are often given the freedom to shape their experience with us and the possibility to explore other opportunities at CEI.
 Past CEI interns have gone on to work in the executive and legislative branches, federal regulatory agencies, academia, and at prominent research institutions and think tanks.
 A number of current CEI staff are former CEI interns.

-Policy interns are assigned to work with one or two policy analysts for the duration of their internship.
-Interns have the opportunity to research important policy issues and are expected to have strong writing, research, and analytical skills.
-The cover letter should detail what the student wants to gain from an internship at CEI.
+Policy interns are assigned to work with one or more CEI policy expert for the duration of their internship.
+Interns have the opportunity to research important policy issues which include, but are not limited to; economics, regulation, banking and finance, energy and environment, technology and telecommunications, trade, labor, and transportation.